Articles tagged: Linux

-Linux is a viable alternative to extend the life of older machines.
-We’ll look at some of the issues involved if you switch to Linux.
+Linux is a viable alternative to extend the life of older machines, or if you’re just fed up with Windows.
+I’ll look at some of the issues involved if you switch to Linux.

 The old debate – Mac versus PC – is over, in my opinion.
 And we all won.